anna0625/recipe-andrea/README.md

 [Try it!](https://recipe-andrea.vercel.app)

 Why is it called "Andrea"?
-Because I was trying to build an recipe website for my friend, Andrea, and I found I can modify the course project I was learning, which is a React course on Udemy.
+Because I was trying to build a recipe website for my friend, Andrea, and I found I can modify the course project I was learning, which is a React course on Udemy.
 Thus, this website emeraged!

 > I will be redesigning the interface and some functionality of this website.